szmoro/movie_genre_classifier/README.md

 ### Using the CLI application

-The CLI interface is provided by the movie_classifier_cli package and it is preinstalled in the movie_classifier container.
-It has the following signature:
+The CLI interface, which is provided by the movie_classifier_cli package, has the following signature:

 ```bash
 Usage: movie_classifier [OPTIONS]